Robert Cummings: Laurel Productions and The Bob Cummings Show

 Around this time, Cummings said he had made 78 films, and "I always had the feeling I was distinguished for none of them.
 Hollywood's never been really hot about me.
 I was always second choice.
 I used to say to my wife Mary, 'Somebody's got to be sick someday – Bill Holden or maybe some boy not even born yet!
 I used to say 'If I could find another business where I could be successful!'."

 Cummings was one of the hosts on ABC's live broadcast of the opening day of Disneyland on July 17, 1955, along with Ronald Reagan and Art Linkletter.
 On that day, Cummings played off his playboy character image by being “caught” embracing and kissing a young woman in a bonnet with a stricken look on her face.

 Cummings's performance in The Bob Cummings Show earned him another Emmy nomination for Best Actor in a Continuous Role in 1956.

 He turned down The Heavenly Twins for the Theatre Guild; and was mentioned for Bewitched by Charles Bennett in England, but did not do it.

 During the series' production, Cummings still found time to play other roles.
 He returned to Studio One ("A Special Announcement"), and did episodes of General Electric Theater ("Too Good with a Gun"), The George Burns and Gracie Allen Show, and Schlitz Playhouse ("One Left Over", "Dual Control").

 He was also in "Bomber's Moon" for Playhouse 90 (1958), from a Rod Serling script directed by John Frankenheimer, who said "Bobby's a really fine dramatic actor, but people usually associate him only with comedy.
 Naturally enough I suppose.
 Directing an actor like this who feels immediately what the script wants and what the director wants makes you love this business."

 "It's a great life, acting", Cummings said in 1959.
 "I wouldn't have it any other way.
 I'm a completely content actor."

 When his TV show ended in 1959, Cummings claimed it was his decision, as he was tired and wanted to take a year off.
 He was also keen to sell the show into syndication.
 "I don't think I'll do another comedy", he said.
+The show had been very lucrative for him.

 In 1960, Cummings starred in "King Nine Will Not Return", the opening episode of the second season of CBS's The Twilight Zone, written by Serling and directed by Buzz Kulik.